ballerina-platform/ballerina-distribution/examples/ftp-service-read-write/ftp_service_read_write.md

 # FTP service - Read/Write file

-The `ftp:Service` connects to a given FTP server via the `ftp:Listener` and then sends and receives files as byte streams via the `ftp:Caller`.
-The `ftp:Caller` is available as a parameter in the `onFileChange` method which is created with the configurations provided to the `ftp:Listener`.
-Once the `onFileChange` is invoked, the `append` method of FTP caller can be used to append a file to the files existing in the FTP server.
-Use this to listen to file changes occurring in a remote file system and do CRUD operations with the remote server.
+The `ftp:Service` connects to a given FTP server via the `ftp:Listener`.
+Once connected, service starts receiving events every time a file is deleted or added to the server.
+To take actions for these events `ftp:Caller` is used.
+The `ftp:Caller` can be specified as a parameter of `onFileChange` remote method.
+The `ftp:Caller` allows interacting with the server via `get`, `append`, `delete`, etc remote methods.
+Use this to listen to file changes occurring in a remote file system and take action for those changes.

 ::: code ftp_service_read_write.bal :::